zcoo/fluss/website/docs/maintenance/configuration.md

 # Configuration

-All configuration can be set in Fluss configuration file `conf/server.yaml`
+All configurations can be set in Fluss configuration file `conf/server.yaml`

 The configuration is parsed and evaluated when the Fluss processes are started.
 Changes to the configuration file require restarting the relevant processes.